 Dr. Juelson earned his medical degree at the University of North Dakota School of Medicine and Health Sciences.
 During this time, he co-authored multiple papers in peer-reviewed journals and presented at a national meeting where he received recognition for one of his research projects.

-Dr. Juelson completed an orthopaedic surgery residency at the University of Missouri at Kansas City.
-During that time he worked with the Kansas City Royals organization.
-In his last year of residency his research project won a national poster competition.
+Dr. Juelson completed his orthopedic surgery residency training at the University of Missouri at Kansas City, where he worked with the Kansas City Royals baseball team.
+In his last year of residency, his research project won a national poster competition.

 Following his residency training, Dr. Juelson completed a sports medicine fellowship at the Andrews Institute for Orthopaedics & Sports Medicine in Gulf Breeze, Florida.
 He worked side-by-side with renowned sports surgeons Dr. James Andrews and Dr. Leon Paulos.